A universal characterization of higher algebraic K-theory: Spectral categories and stable -categories

-An $\i$-category is stable \cite[2.9]{DAG-I} if it has finite limits and colimits and pushout and pullback squares coincide \cite[4.4]{DAG-I}.
-Let $\stabcat$ denote the category of small stable $\i$-categories and exact functors (i.e., functors which preserve finite limits and colimits) \cite[\S 5]{DAG-I}.
-The $\i$-category of exact functors between $\aA$ and $\aB$ is denoted by $\Fun^{\ex}(\aA, \aB)$.
-Note that the $\i$-category $\stabcat$ is pointed.
-For a small stable $\i$-category $\aC$, the homotopy category $\Ho(\aC)$ is triangulated, with the exact triangles determined by the cofiber sequences in $\aC$ \cite[3.11]{DAG-I}. small stable $\i$-category corresponds to the notion of a pretriangulated spectral category, and the weak equivalences are given by exact functors which induce triangulated equivalences on passage to the homotopy category.
-We will make this correspondence precise in Section~\ref{sec:specinf}, but for now observe that given a pretriangulated spectral category $\aC$, the $\i$-category $\N((\modules{\aC})^{\circ})$ is stable.
-This follows from the observation that given a stable model category $\aC$, the $\i$-category $\N(\aC^{\circ})$ is stable.
-Given an $\i$-category $\aC$ with finite limits, we can form the stabilization $\Stab(\aC)$ \cite[\S 8, \S 15]{DAG-I}.
+\begin{definition} An $\i$-category is {\em stable} \cite[1.1.1.9]{HAG} if it has finite limits and colimits and pushout and pullback squares coincide \cite[1.1.3.4]{HAG}.
+Let $\stabcat$ denote the (pointed) $\infty$-category of small stable $\i$-categories and exact functors (i.e., functors which preserve finite limits and colimits) \cite[\S 1.1.4]{HAG}.
+The $\i$-category of exact functors between $\aA$ and $\aB$ is denoted by $\Fun^{\ex}(\aA, \aB)$; this is the full $\i$-subcategory of $\Fun(\aA,\aB)$ spanned by the exact functors. \end{definition}

+For a small stable $\i$-category $\aC$, the homotopy category $\Ho(\aC)$ is triangulated, with the exact triangles determined by the cofiber sequences in $\aC$ \cite[1.1.2.13]{HAG}.

+\begin{remark} A small stable $\i$-category corresponds to the notion of a pretriangulated spectral category, and the weak equivalences are given by exact functors which induce triangulated equivalences on passage to the homotopy category.
+We will make this correspondence precise in section~\ref{sec:specinf}, but for now observe that given a pretriangulated spectral category $\aC$, the $\i$-category $\N((\modules{\aC})^{\cf})$ is stable.
+Recall that a stable model category is a pointed model category $\aC$ for which the functors $\Sigma$ and $\Omega$ on $\Ho(\aC)$ are inverse equivalences.
+Given a stable simplicial model category $\aC$, the $\i$-category $\N(\aC^{\cf})$ is stable.
+More generally, if $\aC$ is a stable model category, $\N(\aC^{\mathrm{c}})[W^{-1}]$ is a stable $\i$-category. \end{remark}